Table of Contents

 The Map interface can be manipulated in several ways to enhance your experience.
-The map itself uses Google Maps to display the address information and can be zoomed in or zoomed out by scrolling your mouse wheel or by using the "+" and "-" buttons located in the bottom-left corner of the screen.
+The map itself uses Google Maps to display the address information and can be zoomed in or zoomed out by scrolling your mouse wheel or by using the "+" and "-" buttons located in the bottom-right corner of the screen.
 Above the zoom level buttons, you'll note that you can seamlessly place the Pegman on the map to initiate Street View directly from the Sonar mapping interface.

-Beyond the basic Google Maps manipulation, we have Sonar specific functions.
+Beyond the basic Google Maps manipulation, we have Sonar-specific functions.
 The Polygon tool allows you to corral a specific area of the map and examine only the accounts, network sites, and Inventory locations that fall within the polygon.
 You can access the polygon tool by clicking this icon:

 You can also manipulate the map in Sonar by using the Elevation tool, which will provide elevation details between any two points on the map:

 You can access the Elevation Profile tool by clicking this icon: